 The equivalence is given by the following maps \begin{enumerate} \item $\to \mathrm{(2)}$: Sends a $G$-cover $X \to C$ to the pair $([X/G], X \to [X/G])$. \item $\to \mathrm{(3)}$: Restrict $\pi$ to $C \setminus D$ \item $\to \mathrm{(1)}$: It sends $X \to C \setminus D$ to the finite map $Y \to C$ extending $X \to C$. \end{enumerate} \end{proposition} \begin{proof} Apply \Cref{lem:stacky_curves_are_root_stacks} to the stacky curve $[X/G]$.
 The ramification divisor of $f$ is exactly the union of divisors on which one has to root $C$ to get $[X/G]$ and is thus finite \'etale.
 This reasoning also implies that the first functor is well-defined.

 The second functor is clearly well-defined.
 The third functor is well-defined as the $G$-action as $Y \to C$ is unique up to unique isomorphism so the $G$-action extends.

-The compositions of these three functors are equivalent to the identity.
+Any composition of these three functors is equivalent to the identity.
 Indeed all stacks are separated so their morphisms are determined by the open dense subscheme $C \setminus D$ where the functors are the identity. \end{proof}